 • Gut Microbiota: The microbial ecosystem within the gastro-intestinal (GI) tract which is essential for wellbeing.

-• Dysbiosis: A pathogenic state of the GI tract marked by a diminished microbiota; can be caused by a range of factors, including diets high in processed foods, lack of regular sleep, and psychosocial stress.
+• Dysbiosis: A pathogenic state of the GI tract marked by a diminished microbiota which can be caused by a range of factors, including diets high in processed foods, lack of regular sleep, and psychosocial stress.

 • Eubiosis: A healthy and balanced state marked by high diversity and abundance of microbial populations in the GI tract

-• Gut permeability: How permeable the intestinal wall is to nutrients; that is, how well nutrients can pass through the gut into the bloodstream.
+• Gut permeability: How well nutrients can pass through the intestinal wall in the gut into the bloodstream.

 • “N = 1 trials” or “one-person trials”: The author urges clinicians to treat each individual patient as an opportunity for data collection and research, and clinicians should share the information from these one-person studies with the larger scientific community.

 • Microbial diversity: Describes the variety of microbial populations, measured in number of genera.
-A more diverse microbiota is associated with a more balanced and healthy gut.
+A more diverse microbiota leads to a more balanced and healthy gut.